HubSpot/sample-apps-imports/php/README.md

 # HubSpot PHP Imports Contacts App

-This is a sample app for the [hubspot-php SDK](../../../../).
 Currently, this app focuses on demonstrating the functionality of [Imports API](https://developers.hubspot.com/docs/api/crm/imports) endpoints and their related actions.

 Please see the documentation on [Creating an app in HubSpot](https://developers.hubspot.com/docs-beta/creating-an-app)